Betty Woodman USA) - 'pillow pitcher'

-Betty Woodman (1930), een belangrijke 'Pillow Pitcher', een kan als kussen met een rode slib banddecoratie, aardewerk.
+Betty Woodman (USA), een belangrijke 'Pillow Pitcher', een kan als kussen met een rode slib banddecoratie, aardewerk.
 In deze pillow pitcher heeft de schenktuit een relatief lange nek.
 Er zijn enkele onbeduidende onregelmatigheden aan de huid, een krimpscheurtje en enige gebruikssporen aan de onderzijde (zie de afbeeldingen).

 U kunt bij ons een objectkaart aanvragen met meer informatie en afbeeldingen.

 Betty Woodman studied ceramics at the School for American Craftsmen at Alfred University (Alfred, NY) from 1948-1950.
 She further developed her passion for clay when she moved to Italy.
 She began teaching at the University of Colorado in 1979 and was made professor Emeritus in 1998.
 She is internationally recognized as one of today’s most important sculptors using ceramics.
 In 2006 an important exhibition “The Art of betty Woodman” was organized at the Metropolitan Museum of Art in New York.
 The vase has become Woodman’s subject.
 In deconstructing and reconstructing its form, she has created an exuberant and complex body of sculpture.
 Its signature is its reflection of a wide range of influence and traditions and an inventive use of color.
 Many of these traditions Woodman has experienced first-hand as she has traveled extensively.
 Influence can be found from Greek, Aztec and Tang civilizations, alongside Southern Baroque, American Slipware and 17th century Japanese oribe motifs.